lucav48/lucav48.github.io/_pages/about.md

 Research
 ====
-My research concerns the analysis of **Complex and Social Networks**.
-I have applied Complex Network Analysis and Social Network Analysis techniques to study different contexts.
-Modeling a problem using a graph representation allows to obtain interesting results in many fields such as the biomedical, the technological innovation, Big Data, and the classic Social Networks.
+My research focuses on **Complex and Social Networks**, using techniques from Complex Network Analysis and Social Network Analysis to study different scenarios.
+Through the graph representation, I have obtained valuable insights in fields such as deep learning, biomedical, and Social Networks.

 <p style="text-align:center">
 <a href="https://journals.sagepub.com/doi/abs/10.1177/0165551520979869?journalCode=jisb">